The title page must contain the following information:

 - Keywords.
 No more than 5.
 These should be given beneath the Abstract and in the box provided in the online submission process.

 - Introduction.
-No more than 4 paragraphs.
+No more than 2 paragraphs (500 words).
 Without subtitles, state the rationale for the study some references, state the novelties and main problem.
 Brief description of the background that led to the study (current results and conclusions should not be included).

 - Subtitles in keeping with needs